 Option Description

-Family-Model- Stepping Specifies the family, model, and stepping of the processor as defined by Intel.

-Brand Specifies the brand name.

-Level 2 Cache Specifies the total L2 cache.

 Level 3 Cache Specifies the total L3 cache.

 Number of Cores Specifies the number of cores per processor.

-Microcode Indicates the Microcode update signature.
+Microcode Specifies the microcode.

 SATA Settings

 You can use the SATA Settings screen to view the SATA settings of SATA devices and enable SATA on your system.